A Grey Literature Review of AI-Native Applications: Related Work

-The above efforts have enriched our understanding of generative de AI technologies and their application scenarios.
-As early research visions have indicated, this heralds a shift toward AI-native software engineering (SE 3.0) \cite{hassan2024towards} and gives rise to an entirely new software development lifecycle \cite{hymel2024ai}.
-However, they fall short of systematically addressing AI-native applications.
-Specifically, questions about the defining characteristics, quality attributes, and engineering practices of AI-native applications remain underexplored.
-This study therefore extends prior work by conducting a grey literature review that synthesizes industry knowledge and practical experiences, bridging the gap between fragmented industr definitions and the absence of academic frameworks.
+This stands in stark contrast to the AI-native paradigm.
+AI-native applications go far beyond the mere integration of AI; instead, they represent software systems that are fundamentally architected around AI-driven capabilities at their core.
+In this paradigm, AI models serve not as peripheral features but as the central engines that drive application logic, user experience, and even the underlying backend architecture.
+At present, only a limited number of forward-looking studies have called for the shift toward AI-native software engineering (SE 3.0)~\cite{hassan2024towards}, along with a corresponding software development lifecycle~\cite{hymel2024ai}.
+However, an architecture-level understanding of AI-native applications remains notably lacking in existing literature.
+Specifically, questions about the core characteristics, key quality attributes, and technical implementation elements of AI-native applications remain underexplored.
+To address this gap, this study extends prior work by conducting a grey literature review that synthesizes industry knowledge and practical experiences, bridging the disconnect between fragmented industry definitions and the absence of academic frameworks.